 We may need to share your data with third parties where it is necessary.
 There are strict controls on who can see your information.
-We will not share your data if you have advised us that you do not want it shared unless it's the only way we can make sure you stay safe and healthy or we are legally required to do so.
+We will not share your data if you have advised us that you do not want it shared unless it's the only way, we can make sure you stay safe and healthy, or we are legally required to do so.

-We share pupil information with: -
+We share pupil information with:

-- the Department for Education (DfE) on a statutory basis under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013; - Ofsted; - Other Schools that pupils have attended/will attend; - NHS; - Welfare services (such as social services); - Law enforcement officials such as police, HMRC; - Local Authority Designated Officer; - Professional advisors such as lawyers and consultants; - Support services (including insurance, IT support, information security); and - The Local Authority.
+- the Department for Education (DfE) on a statutory basis under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013; Ofstod: - Ofsted; - Other Schools that pupils have attended/will attend; - NHS; - Welfare services (such as social services); - Law enforcement officials such as police, HMRC; - Local Authority Designated Officer; - Professional advisors such as lawyers and consultants; - Support services (including insurance, IT support, information security); - Providers of learning software such as [e.g., Timetables Rockstar, Edukey] and - The Local Authority.